 Claire Navarro (host): Thanks for listening to Hold That Thought.
 I’m Claire Navarro.
 Here at Washington University in St. Louis, chemist Gary Patti spends a lot of his time thinking about metabolism.
 If you’re like many people, when you hear the word “metabolism” the first thing that comes to mind might be diet or weight loss.
 But metabolism is much more than that.
 As Dr. Patti will explain, metabolism is the complex chemistry that goes on inside our body all the time – and understanding that chemistry may lead to future treatments for cancer.
 Metabolism research has changed rapidly over the last 10-15 years, but according to Patti, his lab’s work is part of a longer history.

-Gary Patti (guest): It was very in fad to do metabolism research in the 50s and the 60s and even the 70s but around the beginning of the 80s and the 90s, it kind of fell out of fashion to do metabolism research.
-And really there was a sense that everything in metabolism had already been discovered.
-You know the textbooks were written, it was a closed book and there's just no reason to do research in this area anymore because everything was already known.
+Gary Patti (guest): It was very in fad to do metabolism research in the 50s and the 60s and even the 70s, but around the beginning of the 80s and the 90s, it kind of fell out of fashion to do metabolism research.
+There was a sense that everything in metabolism had already been discovered.
+You know the textbooks were written, it was a closed book, and there's just no reason to do research in this area anymore because everything was already known.

 CN: That was before the rise of big data, super fast computers, and what are known as the “omic” sciences.

 GP: And “omic” really, to take all of the kind of fanciness out of it, just means a lot of something.

 CN: Think of genomics, where scientists measure huge numbers of genes.
 Patti is a leader in the field of metabolomics – the “omic” science of metabolism.